yeastrc/Spectral_Storage_Service/docs/formats/data.rst

 +----------------------+-----------+-------+--------------------------------------------------------------------------------------------+
 | SHA-1 has bytes      | byte[]    |       | A byte array with a length equal to above.                                                 |
 +----------------------+-----------+-------+--------------------------------------------------------------------------------------------+

+Added Fields:

+Field:
+totalIonCurrent_ForEachScan_ComputedFromScanPeaks  byte

+Description:
+Original Scan File did NOT have Total Ion Current Per Scan so it is computed in Spectral Storage Service Importer from Scan Peaks.
+Not populated for Data File Version < 5.
+ 0 = no, 1 = yes

+Field:
+ionInjectionTime_NotPopulated  byte

+Description:
+*	Original Scan File did NOT have Ion Injection Time Per Scan.
+	 * Not populated for Data File Version < 5.
+	 * @return - null if not stored in data file (Old Version of data file)

 Scan Data